bowseruk/readme-generator-nodejs/README.md

 ## Credits

-The following resources where important for this project.
+The following resources were important for this project.

 - [Readme Generator](https://github.com/bowseruk/readme-generator-nodejs) for generating the readme.